Staying connected, organized, and productive can be a challenging task.

-I’ve completed the entire Spanish course on Duolingo.
-These days I’m certainly more fluent
+I’ve completed the entire Spanish course on Duolingo, which provided a great framework for further learning.
+These days I’m actually fluent in Spanish!

 The joys of travel often mean tackling a new and unfamiliar language!
 I love that actually, but Google Translate makes it so much easier and more accessible.

 I recommend downloading the language packs in English and your target language so that you can use it with no access to the internet.